kailash-manasarovar/statement/docs/crimes/introduction-agents.md

 - Domingo's associate.
 - I believe Domingo required her to go to the Orfeo de Denia choir and "meet" me there.
+- Her husband needs a wellness and safety check at a minimum.

 ## Ex-pats